-Bad credit may seem like the ultimate brick wall between you and a new home purchase.
-Fortunately, there are ways to break down that wall and move into the home of your dreams.
-By taking the proper steps, it is possible to get a mortgage loan with bad credit, and this transaction can even help you to improve your credit for the future.
+By taking the proper steps, you can get a mortgage loan with bad credit, and this transaction can even help you to improve your credit for the future.
 It's important to learn about the process and discover the facts about low credit scores and mortgage lending.

 What's a Low Credit Score?

 A credit score ranges from 300 to 800 for the 4 different credit reporting bureaus.
 When considering large lines of credit, like a home mortgage, any credit score lower than 580 is considered high-risk (i.e. “bad”).
 Many factors go into these low scores, including lack of established credit, missed payments, and the amount of available credit that you have already been given.
 A number of free credit report websites can offer details on your credit score and the credit history that has impacted it.
 If your credit score is lower than 580, there are still options available for mortgages and home purchases.

 FHA Loans for Buyers With Bad Credit

 One of the best options for home buyers with bad credit is an FHA loan.
 These loans were established to encourage home purchases for first-time buyers, and they allow people with bad credit to obtain a loan.
 If your credit score is under 580, you are required to pay 10% down on a home in order to qualify for the loan.
 For example, if a home costs $150,000, you will need at least $15,000 to get approved for the FHA loans.
 If your credit score is above 580 but still too low to qualify with traditional lenders, you may be able to obtain an FHA loan with only a 3.5% down payment.

 Along with getting approved for the loan, the FHA agreement comes with several benefits.
 To help make the home affordable, FHA loans often include lower interest rates, lower mortgage insurance fees, and reduced closing amounts.